ajCastiglione/openai-img-generator/readme.md

 ## Usage

-1. Go to `localhost:3000` in your browser
+1. Go to my app [OpenAI Image Generator](https://turquoise-angelfish-shoe.cyclic.app/) in your browser
 2. Enter a text prompt, select an image size, then click "Generate"
 3. Wait for the image to be generated